prettydiff/biddle/readme.md

 Downloads the requested resource, but decompresses and unpackages the zip before writing files to disk.

 ### list
-Will list all installed or all published applications and their locations.
+Will list all installed and/or published applications with their locations and latest versions.
 It can take the optional argument *installed* or *published* to output a specific list or both lists are produced.

 Only output the installed list.